storlak/PythonMiniProjects/003 - Dictionary/README.md

 - Searches words, synonymes, antonymes in English.
 - Using PyMultiDictionary as data base.
 - Requirements: Tkinter, Messagebox, Pymultidictionary
 - Includes a tkinter interface.
-Search button or enter key works as well.
-- Soon other languages will be added!
+- Search button or enter key works as well.

 🌟 How to use?